 Transport Minister Gerry Brownlee on Tuesday announced petrol excise duty will rise by three cents a litre on July 1 in 2013, 2014 and 2015, and road user charges will increase "by an equivalent amount".

-- and making four lanes of the Groynes to Sawyers Arms section of the Western Corridor in Christchurch.
+Those are the Rangiriri and Tamahere-Cambridge sections of the Waikato Expressway, the Mackays to Peka Peka section of the Wellington Northern Corridor, and the four-laning of the Groynes to Sawyers Arms section of the Western Corridor in Christchurch.